-The writers of that paper state:-
+The writers of that paper state: ---

-"In these various classifications the terms fir masons, lathomi, lathomi vocati firemasons, and cementarii all appear to refer to the hewers or cutters and to be interchangeable; the same men are entered under the different descriptions in the different wage lists".
+"In these various classifications the terms ffr'masons, lathomi, lathomi vocati ffremasons, and cementarii all appear to refer to the hewers or cutters and to be interchangeable; the same men are entered under the different descriptions in the different wage lists".

-The extant wage records cover a period of 8 years $4\frac{1}{2}$ months out of a total of 18 years $7\frac{1}{4}$ months.
+The extant wage records cover a period of 8 years $4\frac{1}{2}$ months out of a total of 18 years 71 months.
 (Feb., 1441-2, to Sept., 1460.)